naveenvarma1991/docker-template/README.md

-# docker-template
-Docker and Compose templates for learners of programming

 CREATE A DIR IN LOCAL MACHINE    TO DELETE A DIRECTORY   TO DELETE A NON-EMPTY DIRECTORY
 $   mkdir "DIRNAME"               $ rmdir "Dirname"       $ sudo rm -rf "DIR NAME"